 Harassment is a form of discrimination.
 When University faculty, administrators, and supervisors witness or receive a written or oral report or complaint of discrimination or harassment, they are required to engage in appropriate measures to prevent violations of this policy and promptly notify OEO, including notification of any actions taken to achieve informal resolution of the complaint.
-The University relies on its employees to notify the University's OEO office of all disclosures of discrimination and harassment as defined in this policy. https://policy.unm.edu/university-policies/2000/2720.html
+The University relies on its employees to notify the University's OEO office of all disclosures of discrimination and harassment as defined in this policy. https://policy.unm.edu/university-policies/2000/2720.html Learning Objectives for Students in Chem111

-Elements, Atoms, Subatomic Particles, Isotopes
+Atoms, Subatomic Particles, Experimental Support

 - 1. Diagram the structure of an atom in terms of its subatomic particles. - 2.
-Identify and correctly label elements, isotopes, and ions based on the composition of the nucleus and number of electrons. - 3.
-Use the periodic table to classify an element as being a metal (forms cations) or nonmetal (forms anions).
+Justify the nuclear model of the atom with reference to Rutherford, Thompson's, Millikan's experiments, and the scientific method. - 3.
+Identify an element or ion based on the composition of the nucleus and number of electrons. - 4.
+Use the periodic table to classify an element as being a metal (forms cations), nonmetal (forms anions).
 Identify main group elements and transition elements.
-Also identify the following groups: alkali metals, alkaline earth metals and halogens and recall the ions commonly formed by elements in these groups. - 4.
-Justify the nuclear model of the atom with reference to Rutherford, Thompson's, Millikan's experiments, and the scientific method.
+Also identify the following groups: alkali metals, alkaline earth metals and halogens and recall the ions commonly formed by elements in these groups.